alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is an non-negative integer value.

-The `id` of the monitored Sender or Receiver MUST be the only member of the Source's `parents` attributes.
+The `id` of the monitored Sender or Receiver MUST be specified in the Source's `monitored_id` attribute and the `monitored_type` set to "sender" or "receiver" accordingly.

 The `version`  attribute MUST be updated whenever the value of a source's attribute changes.